mattsouth/arguegraph/README.md

 # Arguegraph

-Abstract argumentation considers a directed graph as an argument framework where nodes represent arguments and edges represent conflicts between the arguments.
+Abstract argumentation considers an argument framework to be a directed graph where nodes represent arguments and edges represent conflicts between the arguments.
-Multiple algorithms can be used to consider the acceptability or admissibility (warning: technical terms!) of arguments in a particular framework.
-This library implements those algorithms using coffeescript which compiles to javascript, mostly for pedagogic purposes.
+Multiple algorithms can be used to assess the validity of arguments in a particular framework.
+This javascript library implements those algorithms in coffeescript, mostly for pedagogic purposes.

 [Demo](http://mattsouth.github.io/arguegraph/demo.html) - review all distinct argument frameworks with up to three nodes.

-## See Also
+## References

 * [A Gentle Introduction to Argumentation Semantics - Caminada 2008](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.379.6308&rep=rep1&type=pdf)
 * [Proof Theories and Algorithms for Abstract Argumentation Frameworks - Modgil and Caminada 2009](http://link.springer.com/chapter/10.1007%2F978-0-387-98197-0_6)